reiner/massively/content/ideas/_index.md

 We are commited to make new open data sources available soon, which could be used for the first time at the TWIST-Hackdays.
 Below you can find an overview of the not yet published datasets, which will - hopefully - be open by then.
 Also, we're gathering ideas for potential projects as well as already existing interesting open data sources.
 This page will be updated on a regularly basis over the next few weeks.

-### Drafts of potential hackathon-projects (more details to follow shortly)
+### Drafts of potential hackathon-projects

 **Linked Open Data** : Which "hidden truths" can be made visible when open data can be linked and joined toghether easily?

 **OpenSpending** : What is taxpayers' money spent for?
 Which claims around public spending generally considered valid are facts, which are myths?

+**Machine learning** : Let statistical learning algorithms learn from the provided datasets, unveil hidden patterns and make predictions!

 ## Publication as opendata in evaluation

 #### Mobility
 - ~~Detailed data on all the registered motorvehicles since 2012, Canton Zurich~~ *(not ready until TWIST2018)*
 - Detailed passenger-counts of selected tram stations, City of Zurich
-- Aggregated data on distances covered by bike and routes, Bike2Work Challenge (request pending)
+- ~~Aggregated data on distances covered by bike and routes, Bike2Work Challenge (request pending)~~ *(not ready until TWIST2018)*

 #### Health